 Divyang Women Exempt from Coming to Police Station

 2013 Verma panel recommended that disabled women be exempt from coming to the police station.
-Also, the committee recommends a bunch of steps to ease things for differently abled women.
-No such step ever taken by the judiciary for males who are differently abled.
+Also, the committee recommends a bunch of steps to ease things for differently-abled women.
+No such step was ever taken by the judiciary for males who are differently abled.

 First Country Report on Disabilities

 As a signatory to the United Nations Convention on the Rights of the Persons with Disabilities, India has to submit a report from time to time on the measures taken for the advancement of differently abled persons in the country.
 In its 2015 submission, the gender bias achieved against disabled males were evident.
 Here are a few –

 - Even though National Policy for PwDs was drafted in 2006 before India’s endorsement of UNCRPD, provisions there are modified and special programs for education, vocational training, employment, and other rehabilitation services to women with disabilities were designed.

 - The Policy for PwDs envisages on giving financial support to women with disabilities so that they may hire services to look after their children.
 This bias affects women as well.
 So, a differently abled man who may be the sole breadwinner for his family, don’t get this benefit, and his wife may need to work as a domestic laborer in others house to hire such services.

 - Under different welfare schemes only for women, this report states provisions made in the Twelfth Planning Commission Report.
 Such benefits extend but not limited to, Vocational training and assured employment for women, special rehabilitation services along with care provisions, provision for light work and special wage calculation under MNREGA scheme, Specific health focus for women etc. Question arises, do differently abled men not need care provisions or special wages?